upstarter/automata/README.md

 - #### Meta Level Control
   - Meta-level control (triggered each heartbeat) to support agent interaction, any potential network reorganization.
 Meta-level control is the ability of an agent to optimize its long term performance by choosing and sequencing its deliberation and execution actions appropriately. <sup>[2](#mmlcfootnote1)</sup>

+- #### Neuromorphic/Probabilistic computing
+  -  potentially bringing the code to the data rather than the other way around.

 ### Performance Features:
 - Concurrency
   - The world is concurrent.
 For example: we see, hear, and move at the same time.
 Many global financial instruments are fluctuating at this instance.
 Concurrency was a core factor in the design of Erlang, making it easy to reason about and debug.